rbono22/Python-Data-Visualization-Practice/README.md

 ## Matplotlib

 ## Plotly
+Leveraging plotly I used x,y, and z arrays to recreate a plot below to zoom in on the results I am most interested in:

 ## Cufflinks
 Leveraging cufflinks I created scatter, bar, box, spread, ratio, heatmap, surface, histogram, and bubble plots.
 Below is a screenshot of my 3D surface plot: